-We are concerned to link cultural theory to cultural practices and activist politics.
-Students are required to take courses in a variety of research methodologies appropriate to the discipline of Cultural Studies, including ethnographic field research methods, visual research methods, oral history, archival studies, and film or literary theory and analysis.
+Because many students enter the program from other disciplines, we offer a large range of introductory courses in addition to advanced level courses.
+Students are required to take courses in research methodologies appropriate to their interests in Cultural Studies: possibilities include ethnographic field research methods, visual research methods, oral history, archival studies, and film or literary theory and analysis.

 Instruction in Cultural Studies is carried on in seminars.
 Classes are small and each student’s program is designed individually.
 A favorable student-faculty ratio allows for an unusual amount of individual attention from faculty members.
-Students work with faculty advisers in planning their course of study; candidates for the Ph.D. work closely with a faculty committee composed of professors in the student’s fields of study.
+The CGU Cultural Studies program is distinguished by offering not only a Masters but also a PhD in Cultural Studies.
+Candidates for the PhD work closely with a faculty committee composed of professors in the student’s fields of study.

 Students have considerable choice in the design of their course of study, including choice of concentrations and minor fields.
 Working closely with faculty advisors, students devise a course of study that gives them intellectual depth in Cultural Studies as well as one other traditional humanities field.
-Cultural studies courses are also an attractive option for students obtaining degrees in the social sciences, religion, education, politics, or Arts and Cultural Management.
+View Current CGU Course List, Cultural Studies Courses, or Search Course Archive.

 Each student is assigned an advisor upon entering the program.
 A student may change advisors, but the initial assignment guarantees immediate coordination and planning to each student.
 Advisors also work with students in selecting faculty committees for the MA final research paper and PhD exams and dissertations.

-To apply to the Cultural Studies Program at Claremont Graduate University, please use the following links:
+To apply to the Cultural Studies Program at Claremont Graduate University, please use the following link:

-For more information about the Cultural Studies programs at CGU and how to apply, please contact the Admissions Coordinator for the School of Arts and Humanities via email or phone (909) 621-8612.
+For more information about the Cultural Studies programs at CGU and how to apply, please contact the Assistant Director for Admissions for the School of Arts and Humanities via email or phone (909) 621-8612.

 Institutional financial assistance is available in the form of fellowships.
 Applications submitted by February 1 have priority for the awarding of aid, although aid may be awarded to late applicants on the basis of available funds.